Call Us

 What can I do to prevent impaction colic?

-• Keep up to date with routine dentistry
+• Keep up to date with routine dentistry.

-• Ensure your horse follows a worm control plan
+• Ensure your horse follows a worm control plan.

-• Ensure any dietary changes are made gradually over a 10-14-day period
+• Ensure any dietary changes are made gradually over a 10-14-day period.

-• In winter ensure your horse’s water is not frozen.
-Warm water can be added to your horse’s bucket to help increase the temperature.
+• Monitor water intake to ensure your horse is drinking plenty.
+In winter ensure your horse’s water is not frozen.
+Consider adding warm water to your horse’s bucket feeds to increase intake.
+A salt lick should also be provided to stimulate thirst.

 If you are concerned your horse is showing signs of colic, please do not hesitate to contact the team.
 At least two of our Oakhill Equine Vets are on call 24/7, 365 days/year.